-New Zealand is a small, remote, natural paradise, with an abundance of seafood.
-Recently it became one of only two countries to achieve a top ranking in a review of fisheries management systems around the world and in a second study was ranked first among the 53 major fishing nations for managing marine resources.
+New Zealand recently became one of only two countries to achieve a top ranking in a review of fisheries management systems around the world, and in a second study was ranked first among the 53 major fishing nations for managing marine resources.

-The New Zealand Quota Management System (NZQMS) ensures the long-term sustainability of our fish stocks and the health of our marine eco-systems.
+The New Zealand Quota Management System (NZQMS) managed by the Ministry for Primary Industries is the cornerstone of the New Zealand fishing industry.
+It ensures the long-term sustainability of our fish stocks and the health of our marine eco-systems.

-Of some 130 species fished commercially within New Zealand waters, 100 are currently managed through the QMS.
-This system was introduced in 1986 and ensures the long term sustainability of our individual fish stocks, the health of our marine eco-systems and the gainful employment of over 26,000 hardworking New Zealanders.
+Of some 130 species fished commercially within New Zealand waters, 100 are currently managed through the NZQMS.
+This system was introduced in 1986 and ensures the long-term sustainability of our individual fish stocks, the health of our marine eco-systems and the gainful employment of over 26,000 hardworking New Zealanders.

 The NZQMS controls the Total Allowable Commercial Catch (TACC) for virtually all the main fish stocks found within New Zealand’s EEZ (exclusive economic zone), via the direct control of harvest levels for each species in nominated geographical areas.
 Each fish species in the QMS is subdivided into separate fish stocks defined by Quota Management Areas (QMAs).
 The 100 species (or species groupings) subject to the QMS are divided into 638 separate stocks.
 Each stock is managed independently to help ensure the sustainable utilisation of that fishery.Learn more